FrancisBanville/ms_interpreting_probabilities/README.md

 a placeholder for other variables not explicitly stated in the expression.
 The outcome of each of these probabilistic events, along with common models used for estimation, is presented alongside examples of studies that employed them (with specific variables indicated in parentheses, when applicable).
+The boxes in this study that discussed them are also specified.
 Uncertainty sources include uncertainty of model parameters, model structure, and input data.
-The study marked with an asterisk has been conducted on binary interaction networks. {#tbl:prob}
+The study marked with an asterisk has been conducted on binary interaction networks.
+{#tbl:prob}

 ## Interaction probabilities may be estimated with multiple models